Ka1Thakkar/Ka1Thakkar/README.md

 ## Hi, I'm Ka1Thakkar

-I am a Full-Stack Developer and an Electronics undergraduate from BITS Pilani.
+I am a Software Developer and an Electronics undergraduate from BITS Pilani.
 I enjoy working on diverse projects, focusing on creating practical solutions.
 Some of my key projects include:

 - **[ElectionSeva](https://github.com/Ka1Thakkar/ElectionSeva):**  A comprehensive platform designed to streamline election processes for both the Election Commission and voters.